MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-oracledb.md

 search.app:
   - PowerApps
 ---
-# Connect to an Oracle database from PowerApps
+# Connect to an Oracle database from Power Apps
 List tables, and create, read, update and delete table rows in an Oracle database after you create a connection and build an app in Power Apps.
 The Oracle Database connection supports full delegation of filtering, sorting, and other functions but not triggers or stored procedures.

 ## Prerequisites